QVEU/.github/profile/README.md

 # Welcome to the QVEU
 This is the virtual home of the Quantitative Virology and Evolution Unit.
-We are virologists, computational biologists and evolutionary biologists interested in how viral pathogens emerge and evolve.
+We are virologists, computational biologists, and evolutionary biologists interested in how viral pathogens emerge and evolve.

 ## A note on NIAID Skyline Cluster
 The NIAID Skyline Cluster is an essential tool for your work in the QVEU lab.
 Skyline is a high-performance computing (HPC) cluster that is used by researchers at the QVEU lab to do their research and store long-term data.
 The cluster is a shared resource that is managed by NIAID.
 For help, please contact `NIAIDHPCSUPPORT@niaid.nih.gov` and CC Patrick for tracking purposes.